 (Matt.
 26:47-56) Then, sometime in the darkness of night, lit only by their flickering torches the soldiers, who are the Jewish temple guard from the chief priests, come to the Mount of Olives, Judas identifies Jesus (Matt.
 26:48-49) with the serpent's tender kiss of betrayal (John 18:12) and the captain and officers of the Jews which are the temple guard (Jews) take Jesus and bind Him.
 (Matt.
 27:3-8) Judas goes on off to meet his lonely, hellish, betrayer's end.

 (Matt.
-26:57-68) Then the Jewish guard takes Jesus to the high priest’s palace where He is questioned in secret; (V.67) as only hatred can do the guards spit in Jesus’ face and slap Him unmercifully in the cold, lonely, shameful night.
+26:57-68) Then the Jewish guard takes Jesus to the high priest’s palace where He is questioned in secret; (V.67 keywords: spit:, buffeted: defined: Strongs w#2852: strike with the fist AND smote: defined Strongs w #4474: to smite with a rod or staff, to smite in the face with the palm of the hand, to box the ear) as only hatred can do the guards spit in Jesus’ face and beat Him unmercifully in the cold, lonely, shameful night.
 The chief priests, elders and the council, (the Sanhedrin Council comprised of Pharisees who are all Jews), seek false witnesses against Jesus, the Son of God, so they can kill Him.

 (Mark 14:60-64 keyword: blasphemy) They accuse Jesus of blasphemy, (Isa.
 50:6 & Luke 22:63-64) pull the hair from His cheeks and spit in His face, they buffet (strike and club with the hand) Him in the face until (Isa.
 52:14) the prophecy is fulfilled that His face is marred more than any man and (Heb.
 12:2) even though He despises the shame of the way He is treated Jesus endures the pain of it.